jarnbring/checkgrid/CheckGrid/README.md

 To do:

-    Add a tutorial for first time users
+    DONE: Add a tutorial for first time users
-    Fix vibrations on iOS
+    DONE: Fix vibrations on iOS
     Feedback system
     IOS 26!!!
     Sound